6 of the Best Whitewater Lodges in the World

-These lodges are destinations in and of themselves, but their proximity to world-class whitewater rafting makes them all the more drool-worthy.
-Here’s a rundown of five of the best whitewater lodges in the world.
+These river lodges are destinations in and of themselves, but their proximity to world-class whitewater rafting makes them all the more drool-worthy.
+Here’s a rundown of six of the best whitewater lodges in the world.

 1) Wildwaters Lodge – Nile River, Uganda

 You won’t get much closer to full immersion in the whitewater experience (besides sleeping in your boat) than the Wildwaters Lodge.
 Situated amid a group of forested islands in the middle of the Nile River, this lodge is surrounded by thunderous rapids.
 No other lodge in the world provides quite the same intimacy with the river.

 The Wildwaters’ ten canvas-walled, traditionally-thatched rooms have private decks and interconnecting walkways that allow guests to soak in the ambiance of the Nile.
 The lodge itself is the centerpiece of a budding conservation project that aims to protect the Nile’s river islands and provide a sustainable industry for the local population.
 Getting to and from the lodge requires canoes manned by able rivermen and once there, you are completely surrounded by the mist and roar of the immense rapids on the world’s longest river.

 2) Adventure Base Camp – Futaleufú River, Chile